tsburn/ts-UnifiedNlpIntegration/README.md

         http://www.apache.org/licenses/LICENSE-2.0

-    Unless required by applicable law or agreed to in writing, software distributed under the License is distributed o
+    Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITH